tracy-o/learning-day/docs/2022-07-28-sydney-instances.md

 If we assume the content is very cacheable (near 100% cache hit) then belfrage can handle 780rps at 20% CPU. `5000 / 780 ~= 7` (rounding up) **That's 7 instances when the content is highly cacheable**.
 This is the lower bound of instances.
 Belfrage can handle 3000rps of highly cacheable request.
 So **we would expect these instance to handle up to 21,000 rps spikes of highly cacheable content.**

-**Seeing as we are not looking to cache this content initially we would expect to see around 12 instances on the Live Sydney stack.**
+We are looking to locally cache this content with `max-age=60`, but we have a CDN in front of us with 90% offload.
+So its hard to know how hard our cache will be hit. **How many instances we use will depend on the local cache hit ratio, but it will definitely be between 7-12**

 ### How has our performance improved?
 Before introducing Finch, changing the somaxconn and upgrading to OTP 24 (with the jit compiler) we could reliably get 1500rps per instance.
 Our goal for some time has been to get a single instance of belfrage able to handle 2000rps.
-We have surpassed this target. **We can now handle 2500rps of purely private content and 3000rps of highly cacheable content.** If we can fix the `LatencyMonitor` this will then become 3000rps of private content and 4000rps of highly cacheable content.
+We have surpassed this target. **We can now handle 2500rps of purely private content and 3000rps of highly cacheable content.** If we can fix the `LatencyMonitor` and fully migrate from statsd push metrics to prometheus pull style metrics, then this will then become 3000rps of private content and 4000rps of highly cacheable content.